Isha1502/Tic-Tac-Toe/README.md

  How To Play:

-•	The objective of Tic Tac Toe is to get three in a row.Players alternate placing Xs and Os on the game board until either oppent has three tokens in a row or all nine squares  are filled.
+•	The objective of Tic Tac Toe is to get three in a row.Players alternate placing Xs and Os on the game board until either opponent has three tokens in a row or all nine squares  are filled.

 Minimax Algorithm